 • Varieties: Pink, red (sockeye).

-• Varieties: In oil, tomato sauce, mustard, or water.
+• Varieties: In oil, tomato sauce, mustard or water, or in other words in any fluid medium.

 • Profile: Rich, oily flavor.